open-telemetry/opentelemetry-dotnet/README.md

 Application](./docs/metrics/getting-started-console/README.md) guide to get up and running.

-For a more detailed explanation of SDK metric features see [Customizing OpenTelemetry .NET SDK for Metrics](./docs/metrics/customizing-the-sdk/README.md).
+For general information and best practices see: [OpenTelemetry .NET Metrics](./docs/metrics/README.md).
+For a more detailed explanation of SDK metric features see: [Customizing OpenTelemetry .NET SDK for Metrics](./docs/metrics/customizing-the-sdk/README.md).

 ### Getting started with Tracing